DesperatePeter/starsector-advanced-weapon-control/README.md

 Thanks to stormbringer951 for inspiring me to create this mod by creating his mod Weapons Group Controls.

-Last but not least: Thanks to everyone using my mod and giving me feedback!
+Last but not least: Thanks to everyone using this mod and giving me feedback!

 ## Support me ##